apollographql/apollo-ios/docs/source/installation.md

 You'll have to copy or [download a schema](downloading-schema.html) to your target directory before generating code.

 Apollo iOS requires a GraphQL schema file as input to the code generation process.
 A schema file is a JSON file that contains the results of an an introspection query.
 Conventionally this file is called `schema.json`.

+<h2 id="building-target">Build your target</h2>

+At this point, you can try building your target in Xcode.
+This will verify that the `schema.json` file can be found by the `apollo-codegen` script created above, otherwise you'll get a build error such as:
+> Cannot find GraphQL schema file [...]

 <h2 id="adding-generated-api">Adding the generated API file to your target</h2>